Brunswick (Brittonkill) Central School District: Board of education

 Members are elected by district residents that are registered to vote.
 The election takes place on the third Tuesday in May annually.
 This is the same day as the budget vote.
 Each year, three board seats are up for election.
 Board members are not paid for their services to the district.

 The BOE is made up of nine members, each serving a three-year term; there are no term limits.
 The current members are Matt Wade (President), Mike Fortun (Vice President), Robert Fitzgerald, Anthony Grab, Jacklyn Lindemann, Margaret McCarthy, Jack Roddey, Leah Wertz, and Judy Wienman.

-Superintendent of Schools
+Superintendent of schools

-The Superintendent of Schools is Dr. Angelina Bergin, who began her tenure on July 1, 2013.
-The Superintendent is the Chief Executive and Administrative Officer of the district, is the official district spokesperson, and has ex officio membership to all district committees.
-The Superintendent is responsible for the day-to-day operations of the district in addition to administering policies of the Board.
+The superintendent of schools is Dr. Angelina Maloney, who began her tenure on July 1, 2013.
+The superintendent is the chief executive and administrative officer of the district, is the official district spokesperson, and has ex officio membership to all district committees.
+The superintendent is responsible for the day-to-day operations of the district in addition to administering policies of the board.

 Below is an incomplete list of past superintendents (incomplete in that it only spans back to 1984):